To be verified

 Course code: 5N4285

-The course assumes no prior knowledge about plastic part design.
+While this course assumes no prior knowledge about plastic part design it is very beneficial to have prior knowledge of the common characteristics of polymer materials and a basic understanding of principal polymer processing methods.
 Many existing plastic products and new products converted from metals are redesigned in order to simplify production and reduce costs.
 Designers have to be aware of the unique nature of plastics and how to effectively design with these materials if useful products are to be made.
 Existing plastic part designers will need to update their knowledge base to effectively design parts from new high performance polymers for medical, automotive and aerospace applications in particular.

 Please bring existing design projects to the sessions for use in the design appraisal seminars.